Top Tips When Buying Investment Property in San Diego

 Understand the Rental Market

-Know what similar properties are renting for and how quickly they lease.
+Know what similar dwellings are renting for and how quickly they lease.
 This helps you set a competitive rental rate that still allows for profit.
 It also ensures you are buying a property that fits local demand.

 For example, if a neighborhood has mostly one-bedroom apartments in demand, investing in a large single-family home might not produce the best return.